idchlife/nuclear-reactor/README.md

 If you want to attach some outside listener for reactor, like custom service, or manager, you can extend your reactor class with StoreLikeReactor.
 StoreLikeReactor will add methods for adding and removing listeners.
-Be careful, it's your job to add and (!) remove listeners.
+Be careful, it's your responsibility to add and (!) remove listeners.
 Without removing them in time you can easily provoke memory leak with many duplicate listeners!

 ```typescript